isomerpages/edb-pix/_build-your-team/Relocate key employees/Overview.md

 *  What are the [steps](/build-my-team/relocate-key-employees/work-visas/) to take when applying for a work visa in Singapore?
 How long does the application process usually take?

-*  What [government support](/build-my-team/relocate-key-employees/programmes-relocating-employees/) is available for companies seeking to relocate key employees to Singapore?
+*  Is there [government support](/build-my-team/relocate-key-employees/programmes-relocating-employees/) available for fast-growing tech companies seeking to relocate key employees to Singapore?

 * What are the [guidelines](/build-my-team/relocate-key-employees/fair-consideration-framework/) I would need to take note of when relocating employees to Singapore?